also available in the book: Chronological Crue Vol.3 - The Naughties

 Vince’s wife Lia throws a surprise party for his forty-sixth birthday.

 As the couple is given a tour of the Nove Italiano in George Maloof's

 Palms Fantasy Tower, forty of Vince’s closest friends and guests yell

-those celebrating were Criss Angel, Dennis Rodman, Planet Hollywood
+Among those celebrating are Criss Angel, Dennis Rodman, Planet

+Headspin.
 The song about singer Lukas Rossi's rocky relationship with

 his mother is an original that Rossi wrote with his former Rise

 Electric guitarist Dominic Cifarelli and performed on the reality TV

 John Corabi says he’s been hired by Gibson Guitars to travel the world